-Smoked Barrels Launch in the ISC Barrels Small Batch SeriesBy: Andrew Wiehebrink, Independent Stave Company Director of Spirit Research and Innovation
+Smoked Barrels Launch in our Small Batch SeriesBy: Andrew Wiehebrink, Independent Stave Company Director of Spirit Research and Innovation

 Two years ago, we began developing a new type of barrel to join our Small Batch Series called the Smoked Barrel.
 Using a proprietary cold smoking process, the barrel is infused with smoke from different wood species.
 After extensive testing in the lab, three different trials, and the development of our cold smoking apparatus, I am happy to report that this unique barrel is available to order.
 The initial product release will feature the following types of Smoked Barrels: